Academic ranks in Sweden: Lektor / Universitetslektor

 This teaching position typically requires a PhD, and is similar to a tenured associate professor in the USA.
-A position as lektor requires proven pedagogical and scientific skills, usually being understood as teaching experience during his PhD studies and successful defence of a PhD thesis.
+A position as lektor requires proven pedagogical and scientific skills, usually being understood as teaching experience during PhD studies and successful defence of a PhD thesis.
 Although lecturers are typically promised a 50/50 partition between research and teaching, for those lecturers unable to find external funding it is largely a teaching position.
 Coursework includes all levels, but lecturers do not necessarily act as examiners at the PhD level.
 As with professors, a promotion procedure can be applied for junior staff that qualify.
 Administrative or pedagogical skills can substitute for a lack in research work, if combined with long service.
 Today, almost all lecturer positions require a PhD degree.
 Depending on the university, qualification as lektor may be the required level of employment to participate in academic elections, as well as to stand for the offices of dean (dekan) or head of the university (rektor).
 The term lektor is a position of employment.